paycoreio/docs/docs/integration/payment-methods/google-pay.md

 ![Scheme](images/googlePay.png)

-1. You request the customer payment data from your application and create an invoice.
+1. You request the customer payment data from your application.
+2. You display available payment methods to the customer, including Google Pay option.
-2. You send the invoice request to PayCore.io, and we response with the HPP redirect form.
+3. You send the invoice request to [PayCore.io](http://paycore.io/), and we respond with the HPP redirect form.
-3. You let the customer choose the payment method, including Google Pay option.
 4. Google Pay authenticates the customer and returns the encrypted data.
-5. We decrypt payment data and create the purchase request.
-6. We transfer the card data to the payment service provider (PSP) or bank acquirer service to complete the transaction and obtain a payment response.
+5. We decrypt payment data, create the purchase request and transfer the card data to the payment service provider (PSP) or bank acquirer service to complete the transaction and obtain a payment response.
-7. We transfer the ACS data or transaction status (if the provider gets confirmation from the card issuer and let us skip the 3D-secure stage) with the enrollment response.
-8. In case two-factor authentication is required, the customer is redirected to the ACS page from the issuer, and we forwarded their entered data to the 3DS service with the Payment Authentication Request (PaReq).
+6. The acquirer can request an additional user verification step by passing a 3DS or OTP test; in that case, the customer gets the verification page from the issuer, and we forwarded their entered data to the 3DS service.
-9. We get the PaRes (Payment Authentication Response) value received from the issuer 3DS service and transfer the payment response to your server.
+7. We get the response value received from the issuer 3DS service and finalize the transaction.
+8. We send a Callback message; if the Callback URL is not set, we expect a status request from your server.
-10. You inform the customer about the result.
+9. You inform the customer about the result.

 ## Implementing Google Pay directly through the API